cloudpilot-emu/cloudpilot-emu/README.md

 ## Native build

 Building the native version of CloudpilotEmu requires SDL2, sdl2-image and libcurl.

-Note that for network support via proxy to actually work, libcurl must be at least version 8.0.0 and needs to be built with websocket support (which may or not be the case for the libcurl shipped with your system).
+Note that for network support via proxy to actually work, libcurl must be at least version 8.0.0 and needs to be built with websocket support, which may or not be the case for the libcurl shipped with your system.
+CloudpilotEmu will build and run against any version of libcurl, but the proxy will be disabled.
+On MacOS you can use libcurl from homebrew (which enables websocket support), on Ubuntu you currently need to build libcurl yourself for websocket support.

 On Ubuntu the following will give you the necessary packages: